Coolearthsky/studies2023/rrts/README.md

 <img src="prrts_example.png" width=600 />

-This is an example of 4 threads in 20ms, not terrible.
 To run it, find the ArenaFrame class and run its main method.
 Vscode should put a little "run" button nearby.